thoughtbot/continuous_sprinkles/README.md

 Continuous Sprinkles
 ====================

-Continuous Sprinkles is a [Sprinkle](https://github.com/crafterm/sprinkle) recipe to setup a Hudson CI server for Ruby development.
+Continuous Sprinkles is a [Sprinkle](https://github.com/crafterm/sprinkle) recipe to setup a Jenkins CI server for Ruby development.
 It provides:

-* Hudson
+* Jenkins
 * Git
-* Apache proxy to Hudson
+* Apache proxy to Jenkins
 * MySQL
 * Postgres
 * Redis